Malaysia opposition leader Anwar claims 'formidable' majority to form new govt | Politics

 Malaysia opposition leader Anwar claims 'formidable' majority to form new govt

-Muhyiddin has a razor-thin majority in parliament and has already hinted at polls to win a stronger mandate.
-And there is a risk that political upheavals could delay delivery of government support measures for an export-focused economy that has been hit hard by the coronavirus pandemic.
+"Until proven otherwise, the Perikatan Nasional government remains steadfast and I am the rightful prime minister," Muhyiddin said in a statement referring to his ruling coalition.
+Muhyiddin also unveiled an additional economic stimulus package worth 10 billion ringgit ($2.41 billion).

-If Anwar is awarded the premiership of the multi-ethnic Southeast Asian nation it would mark culmination of 22-year long struggle, during which he spent almost 10 years in jail.
-Anwar's latest bid for power comes less than seven months after Muhyiddin emerged as leader following uncertainties triggered by the resignation of the previous prime minister, Mahathir Mohamad.
+The six major political parties supporting Muhyiddin dismissed Anwar's claim as "cheap publicity" and said in a joint statement that they were firmly behind Muhyiddin, who emerged as leader after the resignation of the previous prime minister, Mahathir Mohamad.
+If Anwar finally succeeds in winning power it would mark the culmination of a 22-year long struggle, during which he spent almost 10 years in jail.

 "We have a strong, formidable majority.
 I'm not talking about four, five, six (seats), I'm talking about much more than that," Anwar told reporters.
 "With these numbers, Muhyiddin has fallen as PM."
-Anwar said he commanded support from close to two thirds of the legislature's 222 lawmakers, without giving actual numbers or disclosing who had pledged support, though he did stress that the majority of lawmakers backing him were Malay Muslims.
+Anwar said he commanded support from close to two-thirds of the legislature's 222 lawmakers, without giving actual numbers or disclosing who had pledged support.

-Muhyiddin's office did not immediately respond to a request for comment.
-Representatives for Malaysia's biggest Malay parties, including the United Malays National Organisation (UMNO), Islamist party PAS and Mahathir's party, did not immediately response to requests for comment.
+He also said he has the support of some lawmakers from Muhyiddin's coalition and that he was open to working with the premier.
+Mahathir, whose past feud with Anwar charted the course of Malaysian politics over the past 20 years, said he will "wait to see if this is another episode of making claims that cannot be substantiated," the Edge newspaper reported.

 ALSO READ